Manchu language: Late stage decline

 By the end of the 19th century, the language had declined to such an extent that even at the office of the Shengjing general, the only documents written in Manchu (rather than Chinese) would be the memorials wishing the emperor long life; during the same period, the archives of the Hulan banner detachment in Heilongjiang show that only 1% of the bannermen could read Manchu and no more than 0.2% could speak it.
+Banner-family genealogies switched from Manchu to Chinese records and one bannerman's cousin, Fuhai, was noted to have only understood Chinese with the exception of a few Manchu words.
+In 1870, the Scottish missionary Alexander Williamson observed that only some of the elderly Manchus in Fengtian still spoke Manchu.
+In the 1890s, the British consular official Alexander Hosie asserted after taking a tour of the northeast that "the Manchu language... is to all intents and purposes a thing of the past" with the exception of remote corners of Jilin and Heilongjiang where isolated Tartar tribes lived.
 Nonetheless, as late as 1906–1907, Qing education and military officials insisted that schools teach Manchu language and that the officials testing soldiers' marksmanship continue to conduct an oral examination in Manchu.
+In 1909, Mandarin Chinese (Beijing dialect) was officially designated as the national language by the Qing government.